vittoriolaferla/olivevo/README.md

 - **Dialogflow for Virtual Assistance**: We use Dialogflow to provide virtual assistance to our customers.
 Our chatbots help answer customer queries and provide detailed product information.

-- **WooCommerce Database**: We utilize WooCommerce to manage inventory and transactions, making it easy to manage our product catalog and ensure secure and reliable transactions.
+- **Custom API for WooCommerce Database**: We have developed a custom API to retrieve data from the WooCommerce database, ensuring efficient management of our product catalog and facilitating secure and reliable transactions.

 - **Integration with PayPal**: We have implemented PayPal integration to allow customers to make quick and secure payments.